-Born in Vietnam, Duy and his family came to the United States as refugees in 1981.
-Despite the challenges of assimilation and an enduring sense of displacement, growing up in southern California proved to be a transformative chapter in his life.
+Born in Vietnam, Duy Huynh’s family came to the U.S. as refugees in 1981.
+Despite the challenges of assimilation and a sense of displacement, growing up in southern California proved to be a transformative chapter of his life.
 His first introduction to art came in the form of murals, graffiti, comic books and animation.
-In numerous attempts to create his own heroic characters, Duy developed a passion for drawing.
-For a kid that felt like an outcast, it became a means of transcending language barriers and cultivating connections.
+In attempts to create his own heroic characters, Duy developed a passion for drawing.
+For a kid that felt like an outcast, drawing became a means of transcending language barriers and cultivating connections.